 Although his movies are often overlong, Costner's direction of this one is reasonably pacey (they made substantial cuts) and only flags occasionally.
 Visually the film is high quality.
 J Michael Muro photographed it, traditionally, usually in natural light (there is no hand-held, cinéma vérité filming going on or anything avant-garde or trendy) and Gae Buckley was production designer.
-Like most modern (film) Westerns, the look is perfect.
-The Michael Kamen music has a memorable theme that you hum as you leave the movie theater and although the movie does get soppy in the romantic parts, Westerns have to have some love interest, I suppose, sigh.
+Like most modern (feature) Westerns, the look is perfect.
+The Michael Kamen music has a memorable theme that you hum as you leave the movie theater and although the movie does get a bit soppy in the romantic parts, Westerns have to have some love interest, I suppose, sigh.

 Actually, the romance between Charley and the doc's sis Sue is rather sweetly handled, in a deliberate, almost staid Victorian way, politely, over tea, he clumsy and awkward and she demure but determined.
 Annette Bening is Sue.
-She is so good, and another advantage modern Westerns have is that the women are not just whores or angels, they are real people, tough as the West had made them, who stand on their own feet.
+She is so good, and another advantage modern Westerns have is that the women are not just whores or angels any more, they are real people, tough as the West had made them, who stand on their own feet.

-All the support acting is high class, from Britisher Gambon as the vicious Oirish rancher to the magnificent Michael Jeter, enjoyable as ‘old’ Percy, the stableman who befriends the freegrazers (and who was actually 21 years younger than Duvall…).
+All the support acting is high class, from Britisher Gambon as the vicious Oirish rancher to the magnificent Michael Jeter, intensely enjoyable as ‘old’ Percy, the stableman who befriends the freegrazers (and who was actually 21 years younger than Duvall…).
 It's the sort of part Arthur Hunnicutt would have taken in the old days, or maybe Edgar Buchanan.
 James Russo as the bought-and-paid-for marshal also does a fine job.

 Baxter and his gunmen: the showdown